Enjoy some fun with your family

 - a treasure (cache or geocoin)

 Join our park interpreters for a guided hike on one of our beautiful trails.
 Staff will educate users on local flora and fauna, ecosystems and touch on topics such as preservation, environment and trail safety.
 Guided hikes are a great way to gather more in-depth information about nature and Saskatchewan’s natural history.
 Please sign up in advance at the Visitor Centre, Entry Gate or Administration Office (look for specific information in the park you are visiting).
-Please note, physical distancing guidelines will be maintained during all guided hikes, and group sizes are limited to eight participants.

 Whether it's crafts, trivia or outdoor activities you're interested in, this webpage has you covered!